Beyonce dominates Grammy nods; snubbed The Weeknd calls process 'corrupt' | Entertainment

-The biggest shutout for the highest honors in the music industry was The Weeknd, who had been widely expected to get several nominations for his critically acclaimed album "After Hours," which was No. 1 on the Billboard 200 charts for four weeks.
+The biggest shutout for the highest honors in the music industry was The Weeknd, whose critically acclaimed album "After Hours," was No. 1 on the Billboard 200 charts for four weeks.
 Variety called the omission of the R&B singer, who has been chosen to play the halftime show at the Super Bowl next year, "the biggest snub in memory."

 The Grammys will be handed out in Los Angeles on Jan.
 31, hosted by Trevor Noah.
 British singer Dua Lipa, pop star Taylor Swift and rapper Roddy Ricch got six nominations apiece.